 To store the lupini beans in Mason jars, you will need to use food preserving methods.
 I use 4 quart wide mouth Mason jars to can lupini beans.
 Wash jars and lids in hot soapy water and keep hot until ready to use.
 Put beans in a large stock pot; cover with cool water by 2 inches.
 Bring lupini beans to a boil; boil 2 minutes.
 Pack hot lupini beans into hot Mason jars using a jar funnel, leaving about 1-inch head space.
 Add one tablespoon of canning and pickling salt to each quart jar.
 Ladle hot cooking liquid over beans, leaving 1-inch head space.
 Remove air bubbles using bubble remover and head space tool.
 Adjust lids and rings.
 Follow manufacturer’s instructions for the use and care of a canner.
 When beans have been safely removed from the canner, and are cool enough to handle, write the date on dissolvable labels and press labels on jars.
 Processed lupini beans should be good for about one year.
 Store in a cool, dry place.

 Lupini beans are second only to soy beans in protein.
 Nutritional information for this lupini bean recipe is as follows:

 Serving size: 41 g; Services per recipe: 22; Calories: 160; Fat: 3g; Saturated fat: 0g; Trans fat: 0g; Carbohydrates: 9g; Sugar 2g; Sodium: 460mg; Fiber 6g; Protein: 14g; Cholesterol: 0mg.

 Sources for buying lupini beans

 Disclosure: Some of the links in this post are affiliate links.
-This means that if you click on a link and buy the product, I will receive a very small commission of the sales price.
-This helps me keep Olives-n-Okra alive.
-I use all of the products listed in this post routinely, and I trust the companies that make them.
+This means that if you click on a link and buy the product, I will receive a very small commission of the sales price at no cost to you.